Uniqueness of tangent planes and (non-)removable singularities at infinity for collapsed translators: Counterexamples to uniqueness of tangent planes at infinity

-\begin{proof} The basic proof idea will be to let $u(x_2,0)$ be given by longer and longer bumps which e.g. stay identically $\alpha$ and $\beta$, alternatingly on ever longer intervals, and then solve the nonlinear Plateau problem for Equation \eqref{TSE}, maintaining good enough control of all error terms.
+Now that existence of the nonlinear Plateau solution has been established, we can address the oscillation problem.
+The basic proof idea will be to let $u(x_2,0)$ be given by longer and longer bumps which e.g. stay identically $\alpha$ and $\beta$, alternating on ever longer intervals, and then solve the nonlinear Plateau problem for Equation \eqref{TSE}, maintaining good enough control of all error terms.
 In the proof, we tackle the remaining technical difficulties to make this idea work for the translator equation \eqref{TSE} itself, using the detailed understanding of drift $L$-harmonic functions and the linear-with-drift and nonlinear term estimates proven elsewhere in this paper.

 For ease of exposition, we will in the proof type out the counterexamples for $\alpha = 0$ and $\beta = 1$, with $\gamma\in (\tfrac{1}{2},\tfrac{3}{4})$, the general case being a straightforward modification.